raaaimund/raaaimund.github.io/_posts/2022-07-13-no-laptop-no-problem-utilizing-smartphones-to-bring-software-development-to-everyone.md

         - Android apps are not as feature rich as desktop IDEs
         - Recording classes, explanation videos, and providing learning material online helps reach students
         ---
+        ## At least we could continue practicing programming also during school closures and without laptops!
+        ---
         ## 2022
+        - I quit my job
         - Now I am in India
         - Created a new course for 4th year students
         - GitHub + Git on [Termux](https://github.com/termux) + [Java N-IDE](https://github.com/shenghuntianlang/java-n-IDE-for-Android)